g-rl/neura/README.md

 a multi-game GSC menu for **IW8**, **S4**, and **IW9**, created by [nyli2b](https://x.com/nyli2b) & [mjkzy](https://x.com/mjkzys)

-- **you must own a license to the game in order to use neura.**
+- **you must own a license to the game(s) in order to use neura.**
 - neura's GSC will *always* be **free** and **Open Source** for anyone
-- neura is only usable offline and is not cheats
+- neura is only usable offline and is not to be used as "cheats" or "hacks"

 <div align="center">
   <table>